Terminology in dermatology

 Involving skin flexures (body folds); also known as intertriginous.

 Individual lesions arise from hair follicles.
 These may be grouped into confluent plaques.

 Universal distribution: may be mild or severe, scattered or diffuse

 Grouped umbilicated vesicles, as arise in Herpes simplex and Herpes zoster infections.

 Arising in a wound or scar.
 The Koebner phenomenon refers to the tendency of several skin conditions to affect areas subjected to injury.

 Favouring sun exposed areas.
 Does not affect skin that is always covered by clothing.

-- Head & neck: spares eyelids, depth of wrinkles & furrows, areas shadowed by hair, nose & chin.
+- Head and neck: spares eyelids, depth of wrinkles and furrows, areas shadowed by hair, nose and chin.
 Typically involves

 - Backs of hands: spares finger webs.
 More severe on proximal than distal phalanges.